Death toll from Pakistan floods near 1,100 as international aid trickles in | Headlines

 - Pakistan

-The death toll from the devastating floods in Pakistan neared 1,100 on Monday, as international aid began trickling in following Prime Minister Shehbaz Sharif-led cash-strapped government's desperate appeal for aid to deal with the crisis that has displaced 33 million or one-seventh of the country's population.
+The death toll from the devastating floods in Pakistan reached 1,136 Monday, as international aid began trickling in following Prime Minister Shehbaz Sharif-led cash-strapped government's desperate appeal for aid to deal with the crisis that has displaced 33 million or one-seventh of the country's population.

 Pakistan's Climate Change Minister Sherry Rehman called it the ''monster monsoon of the decade,'' while Finance Minister Miftah Ismail said the floods have impacted Pakistan's economy by USD 10 billion.

+Planning Minister Ahsan Iqbal said that the country has suffered economic losses of over USD 10 billion due to rains and floods that inundated vast areas, affecting millions of people.

-At least 1,061 are dead and 1,575 injured, according to the latest data issued on Monday by the National Disaster Management Authority, the chief national organisation tasked to deal with natural calamities.
+The minister told the media that more than five years would be needed to rebuild the country.
+He said that the preliminary assessment showed that the losses were huge, saying ''it is bigger than $10 billion".
+At least 1,136 have been killed due to floods and another 1,634 injured, according to the latest data issued by the National Disaster Management Authority, the chief national body tasked to deal with calamities.

-It said that about 992,871 houses were totally or partially damaged, leaving millions without access to food, clean drinking water and shelter.
+It said that about 1,051,570 houses were totally or partially damaged, leaving millions of people without food, clean drinking water and shelter.

 Around 7,19,558 livestock are also dead, as millions of acres of fertile farmlands have been inundated by weeks of constant rains.